rizkyyansari/SanbercodeQA-Kelompok5/README.md

 Or If you Already have installed Cypress , Read the Guidance Below to Run the Script

-Script Atuomation Tersimpan di SanberCode QA Batch 45 Project\SanbercodeQA-Kelompok5 Final Project\Automation Script\cypress\e2e
+Script Atuomation Tersimpan di :
 ==========================================================================================================================
+SanberCode QA Batch 45 Project\SanbercodeQA-Kelompok5 Final Project

+If you using vs code paste this command instead adjust with your path location:

+Set-Location -Path "F:\SanberCode QA Batch 45 Project\SanbercodeQA-Kelompok5 Final Project\3.
+Automation Script"

 Jalankan command : `npx cypress open` in your terminal it will automatically open cypress program